Effects of Hurricane Georges in Florida: Background and preparations

-Preparations
+Hurricane Georges originated as a tropical depression on September 15 in the open Atlantic Ocean.
+A day later, the National Hurricane Center (NHC) named it Tropical Storm Georges, and upgraded it to a hurricane a day later.
+Georges moved across the northern Lesser Antilles and much of the Greater Antilles, maintaining hurricane intensity.
+On September 22 while the hurricane was near the Dominican Republic, the NHC forecast that Georges would strike southeastern Florida near Miami as a major hurricane.
+However, the agency also noted the uncertainty in its future track, and Georges instead passed through the Straits of Florida.
+At 15:30 UTC on September 25, Georges made landfall on Key West with maximum sustained winds of 105 mph (165 km/h).

 Initial forecasts of a southeastern Florida landfall resulted in the evacuation of over 1.2 million residents, including much of the Florida Keys.
 Despite the mandatory evacuation order, 20,000 people, including over 7,000 Key West citizens, refused to leave.
 Some of those who remained to ride out the storm were shrimpers, whose boats were their entire livelihood.
 Insurance companies refused to insure some of the older shrimp boats, leading shrimpers to ride it out with all they had left.
 Due to lack of law enforcement, those who stayed in Key West went through red lights, double-parked, and disobeyed traffic laws.
 Long-time Florida Keys citizens noted the solitude of the time and enjoyed the island for how it once was, rather than the large crowds of tourists.
 In Miami-Dade, 100,000 residents evacuated from coastal areas, 13,000 of which stayed in local shelters.

 Impact

 South and Central Florida

 The eye of the storm passed near Key West about midday on September 24.
 Upon making landfall, Hurricane Georges brought a storm surge of up to 12 ft in Tavernier, with similar but lesser amounts along the Florida Keys.
 Wind gusts near the center of the storm reached 125 mph.
 The islands, some only 7 ft high and 300 yards wide, flooded easily, and with up to 10 ft waves, many parts of the Overseas Highway were under water.
 Strong winds downed palm trees and power lines, leaving all of the Keys without power.
 Georges's waves overturned 2 boats in Key West, damaged 1,536 houses, and destroyed 173 homes, many of which were mobile homes.
 Rainfall amounts amounted to a maximum of 8.41 in in Tavernier, while other locations reported lesser amounts.
+The cafeteria of Marathon High School flooded after winds twisted off the roof.
+An unconfirmed report indicated that a tornado touched down on Big Pine Key.
 Damage in the Florida Keys amounted to $200 million.
+Two deaths occurred in Monroe County, both on Stock Island and due to indirect causes.